piedoom/doomy.org/content/2022-02-22-creating-an-audio-plugin-with-rust/index.md

 ## Footnotes

-[^vst]: Steinberg has been trying to [kill VST 2 forever](https://forums.steinberg.net/t/vst-2-discontinued/761383), unsuccessfully.
-Rust Audio also provides an LV2 format among others like VST 3, which I will (possibly) be exploring.
-It remains that VST/VST 2 is the most common term when referring to audio plugins, especially while searching.

 [^immediate-vs-retained]: Well, some would not be inclined to agree.
 What even is immediate-mode?
 Let's steal egui's excellent documentation as a quick explainer:
 > egui is an immediate mode GUI library, as opposed to a retained mode GUI library.
 The difference between retained mode and immediate mode is best illustrated with the example of a button: In a retained GUI you create a button, add it to some UI and install some on-click handler (callback).
 The button is retained in the UI, and to change the text on it you need to store some sort of reference to it.
 By contrast, in immediate mode you show the button and interact with it immediately, and you do so every frame (e.g. 60 times per second).
 This means there is no need for any on-click handler, nor to store any reference to it.
 In egui this looks like this:
 >